-Melissa Michal is of Seneca decent.
+Melissa Michal is of Seneca descent.
 She teaches creative writing and literature and loves helping students find that they too can write.
 She is a fiction writer, essayist, photographer, and a professor.
-She has her MFA from Chatham University, MA from The Pennsylvania State University, and her PhD in literature from Arizona State University where she focuses on education and representation of Indigenous histories and literatures in curriculum.
+She has her MFA from Chatham University, MA from The Pennsylvania State University, and her PhD in literature from Arizona State University where she focused on education and representation of Indigenous histories and literatures in curriculum.
 She has been grateful to read at the National American Indian Museum in DC and Amerind Museum in Dragoon.
 Melissa has work appearing in The Florida Review, Yellow Medicine Review, and other places.
 She was a finalist for the Louise Meriwether first book prize.
 She has a novel completed and is working on her nonfiction essay collection.